 Who Takes GRE Subject Tests and Who Accepts them?

 The GRE Subject Tests are taken by prospective graduate school applicants who want to showcase their specialized knowledge in a specific area of study.
 GRE Subject Test scores are accepted by thousands of graduate schools.
 It is recommended that you contact the university admissions office or department you are interested in and see exactly what they are looking for.

 There are no eligibility requirements for taking the GRE.
 The GRE Exam has no explicit eligibility requirements.
 There is no minimum age or educational requirement for GRE 2024.
 Hence, anyone can take the GRE subject Test who is an undergraduate.

 A question arises: Why write a Subject Test?
 These tests are an excellent means to portray the skill level of a candidate in a particular subject, they are often not “required” or “mandatory” at even the top tier universities.
 It is recommended for the GRE Subject Test but would not insist on it.
 GRE Subject Tests are optional.
 Hence, while GRE General might be a requirement.
 So should a student write them?

 So, The answer is, it depends on what you want to showcase.
 If the candidates want to show that they have good knowledge about the subject then they can go for the GRE subject test.
 This in turn significantly improves your academic credibility and might add on to the application on a whole.
 This is more the case if you believe that your academic background requires a bit of boost or not.

 GRE Subject Test Syllabus

-As we know that GRE is available in two different modes: computer-delivered and paper-delivered, GRE Subject Test is available only for the second mode i.e. the paper-delivered or the offline mode.
+As we know that GRE is available in two different modes: computer-delivered and paper-delivered, The GRE Subject Tests in Mathematics, Physics and Psychology are moving to a computer-delivered format in September 2023.
 The duration of this test is 2 hours and 50 minutes.
 GRE Subject Test is developed to test the understanding of the candidates of the following subjects: